 Medical Management: An expert like Interventional Radiologist may not suggest any procedure but plain medical management along with lifestyle changes to control the progression of PVDs.

-Angioplasty: Angioplasty may be done with many arteries of the body and is frequently adopted for treatment of PVDs in limbs.
+Angioplasty: Angioplasty may be done with many arteries of the body and is frequently adopted for the treatment of PVDs in limbs.
 It is preferred over surgery as it is less invasive and gives patient faster recovery.
 There are various kinds of Angioplasty performed depending on the condition of the patient like Balloon Angioplasty, Atherectomy oLaser Angioplasty and Stenting.

 Vascular Surgery: A complex treatment line only adopted when the patient condition does not allow other treatment options.
 It is the traditional way of treatment and leads to a long recovery time for the patient.
 Consultation with Doctor and evaluation to do angioplasty by an interventional radiologist should be considered before opting for surgery.